Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Fenix E05R Flashlight for Hiking is a lightweight, durable and compact flashlight that comes complete with a rechargeable battery, charging cable, and carrying case.

-The EdisonBright charging cable carries the flashlight with power stored in the micro USB port.
-EdisonBright connector can be used with any other micro USB charger.
+The charging cable allows you to charge the flashlight via its micro USB port.
+The connector can be used with any other micro USB charger.

-The LED bulb can be changed by pressing the tail cap switch to rotate through three different brightness levels: 40%, 25%, and 15% brightness.
+The LED modes can be cycled through by pressing the tail cap switch to rotate through three different brightness levels: 40%, 25%, and 15% brightness.

 Rovyvon Aurora A3 Pro is a powerful and high-quality LED flashlight with a strong beam.
 It is designed as a keychain flashlight and can be used as a handheld flashlight.
 Unlike other keychain flashlights, it is compatible with your smartphone, so you can get instant access to your phone in case of an emergency.

-The Rovyvon A3 Pro uses long-lasting rechargeable batters which keep your device charged when you take it out hiking or camping at night.
+The Rovyvon A3 Pro uses long-lasting rechargeable batteries which keep your device charged when you take it out hiking or camping at night.

 It also has an integrated charging port and an output power of 700 lumens, which is enough for you to use it as a rechargeable flashlight or just as a reading light on the go.
 The flashlight will run for 35 hours when the light is turned on in low mode.